DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/stateStoring/stateStoring.md

 ---
 ---
 ##### shortDescription
-A configuration object specifying options related to state storing.
+A configuration object specifying properties related to state storing.

 ---
 State storing enables the UI component to save applied settings and restore them the next time the UI component is loaded.
 Assign **true** to the **stateStoring**.[enabled](/api-reference/10%20UI%20Widgets/dxPivotGrid/1%20Configuration/stateStoring/enabled.md '/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#enabled') property to enable this functionality.